NCarson/pg-chessboard/README.md

 Reverses fen string, colors, and side to move. [sql]

 A white piece on a1 will become a black piece on h8.
-With this method we can treat all positions as white meaning the side the move \(Classifying Chess Positions, De Sa, 2012\).
+With this method we can treat all positions with white now meaning: *the side with the move*
+\(Classifying Chess Positions, De Sa, 2012\).

 Blacks go after 1. e4:
 ```sql